Sondos-Elrayes/mini-Hack-solution/README.md

 ### Hi..
 Welcome to our Mini hack.
 (Find the bug and solve it)

-### This is a very simple movie application with 2 screens.
+### This is a very simple movie application with 2 screens that fetch data from internet and display it.

 <p align="center">
   <img src="img/1.png" height ="330" width="180" >